frakier/TiddlyWikiPlugins/README.md

 --Work In Progress.
 Read, write JSON data and some special parsing stuff.

 AdditionalLetterCasePlugin
---Plugin implementing custom letter case filters and wrapping them in widgets.
+--Plugin implementing custom letter case filter operators and wrapping them in widgets.